JanneMattila/playground-aks-storage/updates.md

 Above taken from [Dynamically create and use a persistent volume with Azure disks in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/azure-disks-dynamic-pv).

-Here are some tests to help you plan your application setup:
+Here are some tests to help you plan your application setup.
+Please note that below results have been achieved with *very* **very** limited testing.
+Your mileage *will* vary.

 | Scenario                                                                     | Result                                                                                                                                                           |
 | ---------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |